mcoot/CourseNotes/README.md

-# CourseNotes
+# Course Notes

-Some course notes
+Course study notes for a couple of UQ courses.
+Currently:

+* CSSE3100